Common Award Management Questions

 There are m-Fin reports that will show you the actual fringe rate of each employee (m-Fin Compensation Summary) that will often get you as close to exact as possible for charging salaries over the course of the year without creating an overage.
-Doing this can prevent PETs in the future.
+Doing this can prevent Payroll Expense Transfers (PETs) in the future.

 Monthly or quarterly monitoring is suggested by departmental staff of Fund 30 Speedtypes for this reason.
 An adjustment might be required on each of your fund 30 Speedtypes in July to account for faculty and staff salary increases.
 PETs also create questions from sponsors and the potential for unallowable expenses later in the project period.

 You will need two separate actions.
-The first action will be for the actual Subcontracted dollars, which will be worked through with your Subcontract Officer.
-A second action will be with the procurement department, issuing a PO for the piece of equipment.
+The first action will be for the actual subcontracted dollars, which will be worked through with your Subcontract Officer.
+A second action will be with the procurement department, which will issue a Purchase Order (PO) for the piece of equipment.
 If you need assistance during this process, please work with your Grant or Contact Officer.

-- The greatest way to minimize the risk is to negotiate a fixed price contract in dollars.
+- The best way to minimize the risk is to negotiate a fixed-price contract in dollars.
 Why?
-We receive a set amount of U.S. dollars no matter the actual cost to us, whether more or less than anticipated, and no matter the flux in exchange rate.
-Of course, the University bears the risk of inflation here in the U.S., but the foreign sponsor is legally obligated to pay the bargained-for amount no matter how weak or strong it’s currency becomes as compared to the U.S. dollar.
-So, if in the above example, the exchange rate comes 2 EU to $1 for a $400,000 award, the foreign sponsor will bear the risk of paying twice as many Euros as originally anticipated.
+We receive a set amount of U.S. dollars no matter the actual cost to us, whether more or less than anticipated, and regardless of the fluctuation in the exchange rate.
+Of course, CU Boulder bears the risk of inflation in the U.S., but the foreign sponsor is legally bound to pay the bargained-for amount no matter how weak or strong its currency becomes as compared to USD.
+Therefore, if in the above example, the exchange rate becomes 2 EUR to 1 USD for a 400,000 USD award, the foreign sponsor will bear the risk of paying twice as many EUR as originally anticipated.

-- Negotiating a fixed price contract in U.S. dollars could be an unrealistic goal for most foreign sponsors.
+- Negotiating a fixed-price contract in USD could be an unrealistic goal for most foreign sponsors.
 If that is the case, negotiating a fixed-price contract in the foreign currency and requesting a lump sum payment upon execution is another viable option.
 Why?
-The University only must deal with the uncertainty of the currency conversion once, not each time an invoice (as in the case of a cost-reimbursable contract) is submitted.
+CU Boulder must only deal with the uncertainty of the currency conversion once, not each time an invoice (as in the case of a cost-reimbursable contract) is submitted.
 The department can then plan accordingly and adjust the budget as necessary based on any shortfalls or excess.

-If obtaining a lump sum upon execution of a fixed price contract in foreign currency is not possible, the next best option would be obtaining lump sums on an annual basis.
-Again, by minimizing the number of exchange conversions throughout the period of performance, the University can mitigate the deficits created by unknowingly overspending and then invoicing, only to find that the number of dollars received is less than anticipated.
+If obtaining a lump sum upon execution of a fixed-price contract in foreign currency is not possible, another option would be to obtain lump sums on an annual basis.
+Again, by minimizing the number of exchange conversions throughout the period of performance, CU Boulder can mitigate the deficits created by unknowingly overspending and then invoicing, only to find that the number of dollars received is less than anticipated.